tanaylab/daf/README.rst

 The main issue we had with ``AnnData`` is that it restricts all the stored data to be described by two axes ("observations" and "variables").
 E.g., in single-cell data, every cell would be an "observation" and every gene would be a "variable".
-As a secondary annoyance, ``AnnData`` gives one special "default" per-observation-per-variable data layer the uninformative name ``X``, and only allows naming additional data layers.
+As a secondary annoyance, ``AnnData`` gives one special "default" per-observation-per-variable data layer the uninformative name ``X``, and only allows meaningful names for any additional data layers, which use a completely different access method.

 This works pretty well until one starts to perform higher level operations:

 * (Almost) everyone groups cells into "type" clusters.
 This requires storing per-cluster data (e.g. its name and its color).

-* Since "type" clusters correspond to some biological state, which maps to gene expression levels (or at least, to some ranges of gene expression levels), this requires also storing per-cluster-per-gene data.
+* Since "type" clusters (hopefully) correspond to biological states, which map to gene expression levels, this requires also storing per-cluster-per-gene data.

 * Often such clusters form at least a two-level hierarchy, so we need per-sub-cluster data and per-sub-cluster-per-gene data as well.